 In their language, she asked them if they’d ever heard of the Most High God.
 They laughed.
 They were sharing their tent with an idol, and around their tents, strings of brightly colored prayer flags were flapping in the rainy breeze, blessing the surrounding countryside in the name of another god.
 Darkness enveloped them.
 She told them about Him anyway.
 The whole tent heard, some truly listening.
 Afterward, all four of us sang them a song in English, and they scrambled for their smartphones.
 Then Cierra and another friend, Becky, sang a song about Him for them in their language, and they recorded it.

 My God, I worship You.

 My heart loves You deeply.

 At Your throne, I think of Your grace.

 My God, I want to worship You.

 I watched our hosts’ faces, all of them caught up in the way the foreigners sang so passionately about a God they had never heard of.
+In the moment, I witnessed God among the unreached.
 Maybe, just maybe, they’ll listen to the song the crazy white girls sang again sometime, and they’ll think about the story they heard.
 Who knows what happens to things when they end up in the belly of a smartphone.
 But there was one thing I did know as I sat there.